7 to 10 November, 2022

 ETH Zürich, Hönggerberg

 Material Characterization is an indispensable part of any technological development and any research.
-The fabrication of new materials, the optimization of the existing solutions to specific purposes, the material failure analyses, etc. – all these rely on the establishing and understanding of the intrinsic interconnection between the material build-up and its performance.
+The fabrication of new materials, the optimization of existing solutions to specific purposes, analyses of material failure, etc. – all rely on establishing and understanding the intrinsic interconnection between the material build-up and its performance.

 The large body of material characterization techniques uses radiation as a tool.
-The laboratory instruments and the large-scale facilities such as a synchrotron employ electrons, neutrons, x-rays or ions to irradiate a specimen and analyze the outcome.
+Laboratory instruments and large-scale facilities such as synchrotrons employ electrons, neutrons, x-rays or ions to irradiate a specimen and analyze the outcome.
 Elastic and inelastic interactions of radiation and the matter result in scattering of primary radiation or generation of secondary signals.
 The resolute detection and understanding of the nature of events are fundamental for the instrumentation, the usage and, most importantly, for data interpretation.

 The main goal of this course is, therefore, to present the bulk of the information on radiation-based techniques regularly employed for material characterization in physics, material science and technology.
 The course is composed of lectures and demonstrations on the instruments given by experts in the field.
 Electron microscopy in all its richness of methods (TEM, STEM, SEM, in-situ-TEM, cryo-TEM, etc.), Auger Spectroscopy, X-ray and Raman scattering, Optical Spectroscopy and Microscopy, Mass-Spectroscopy and Atom Probe Tomography, Secondary Ion Mass-Spectrometry – are techniques presented at the course.